Neurological Rehabilitation Specialists

 The main goal of physical therapy is to restore the functions you had before an injury or illness.
 Accidents and disease affect your body in a multitude of ways, each of which may require a different physical therapy (PT) approach.
 Furthermore, PT is a useful practice to prevent future damage.
 Your therapist at TRI Physical Therapy in Brooklyn offers a wide range of services intended to help you improve your performance in a sport or work activity.

 When you’ve had damage to your nervous system that affects your mobility and daily functioning, you’re well advised to rely on the expertise of a physical therapist operating out of a neurological rehabilitation clinic.
-With specialized training in evaluating and treating nervous system injuries, your NYC physical therapist prepares an individualized neuro rehab plan for you to restore and improve your mobility.
+With specialized training in evaluating and treating nervous system injuries, your Brooklyn physical therapist prepares an individualized neuro rehab plan for you to restore and improve your mobility.

 Disorders Benefiting from Advanced Neurological Rehabilitation